shakebugs/shake-docs/docs/android/crash-reports/enabling.md

 ---
 id: enabling
-title: Enabling
+title: Enable
 ---

-Crash reporting is disabled by default but can be enabled by setting the `isCrashReportingEnabled` flag to `true` prior to calling the `start` method:
+>Crash reports module is disabled by default.

+This is how you enable it:
+1. Set the `isCrashReportingEnabled` flag to `true`.
+1. Then, call the `Shake.start` method.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';